Viewing a network device

 The SNMP System Object ID of the network device.

-The full list of information fields that can be displayed in the Operating System group for a network device object are detailed in the following table.
+The following table lists information fields that can be displayed in the Operating System group for a network device object.

 Discovered OS Class